Kong/docs.konghq.com/app/_src/gateway-operator/guides/plugin-distribution.md

 ]
 ```

-that `KongPluginInstallation` in the namespace `default` with the name `additional-custom-plugin-4` is not found.
+In this case, you can see that `KongPluginInstallation` in the namespace `default` with the name `additional-custom-plugin-4` is not found.

 Following the approach described above, you can troubleshoot any issues related to the `KongPluginInstallation` resource.
-Sometimes troubleshooting may lead to examining the `status` field of the `KongPluginInstallation` resource itself (e.g. referencing not existing image or an image that doesn't contain a valid plugin).
+Sometimes troubleshooting may lead to examining the `status` field of the `KongPluginInstallation` resource itself (for example, referencing a non-existent image or an image that doesn't contain a valid plugin).